reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 ## Setting up the SES Sandbox Environment
 The Amazon SES provides a sandbox environment to test the capabilities of Amazon SES.
 By default, our account is in sandbox mode.

 We can only send emails to verified identities when our account is in sandbox mode.
+A verified identity is a domain or email address that we use to send email.
+Before we can send an email using SES in sandbox mode, we must create and verify each identity that we want to use as a `From`, `To`, `Source`, `Sender`, or `Return-Path` address.
+Verifying an identity with Amazon SES confirms our ownership and helps to prevent it's unauthorized use.

 There are also limits to the volume of email we can send each day, and on the number of messages, we can send per second.

 We will need a few email addresses to test our examples.
 Let us verify these first by following the steps in the [SES documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).
 The figure below outlines some of the steps we need to perform in the AWS SES console: